cauanrricardo/selenium-webdriver-automation/03-introduction-testNG/src/test/java/com/testautomation/logintests/Readme.md

-# Module 03 – TestNG Introduction
+# Module 04 – Cross-Browser Testing

-This module introduces the **TestNG testing framework** and its integration with Selenium WebDriver.
-It focuses on structuring automated test cases with setup and teardown methods, and validating results using assertions.
+This module demonstrates cross-browser test automation using Selenium WebDriver with TestNG.
+It shows how to run the same test suite across multiple browsers to ensure compatibility and consistent behavior

 ## 📁 Project Structure

-The test classes are located in the `src/test/java/com/testautomation/logintests` package:
+The test classes are located in the `src/test/java/com/testautomation/login` package:

 | Test Class                | Description |
 |---------------------------|--------------|